Welcome to the Website of

 The International Journal of Children's Spirituality is the official journal of the Association and the IACS supports the annual International Conferences on Children's Spirituality.

-The 14th International Conference on Children's Spirituality will be held in Puerto Ordaz, Venezuela between 7th and 11th of July 2014.
-The theme will be:
+The 15th International Conference on Children's Spirituality will be held in 2016.
+Details of this event will follow soon.

 UK day event 2014